kakkapriyesh/AE-ConvLSTM-Flow-Dynamics/README.md

    </p>
 </figure>

-This was possible by using finite difference discretization of the equation in the loss function and few bits of code (finite difference and image plotting) was taken from https://github.com/cics-nd/ar-pde-cnn.
-I have commented the source of data files in the code.
-Further, the physics constraint file contains loss function for lid-driven cavity and vorticity-dissipation formulation (periodic BC with Navier-Stokes), which was my attempt to make physics constraint work for unsteady Navier-Stokes solution but I couldnt do it :(, as it seems that time evolution changes manifolds drastically leading to local minima when using gradient decent for training.
+This was possible by using finite difference discretization of the equation in the loss function, and a few bits of code (finite difference and image plotting) was taken from https://github.com/cics-nd/ar-pde-cnn.
+I have commented on the source of input data files in the code.
+Further, the physics constraint file contains loss function for lid-driven cavity and vorticity-dissipation formulation (periodic BC with Navier-Stokes), which was my attempt to make physics constraint work for unsteady Navier-Stokes solution.
+However, I could not do it.
+Time evolution changes manifolds drastically, leading to local minima when using gradient descent for training.